Donor First (DFX): Enhancing Transparency & Engagement for

 Charities' desires and concerns for communication and impact tracking with donors

-We set our primary focus on the donors, the group we would be designing for.
-We also had a secondary focus on the charities because any features we implement to boost donor visibility into their donations, we also have to design for the charities to provide the communication.
+We also had a secondary focus on the charities because any features we implement to boost donor visibility into their donations, we also have to design for the charities to provide the necessary communication.
+Meanwhile, if our research reveals a lack of interest in impact tracking, then we will also have general insights from the charity perspective to work with.

 Research Questions

-After establishing the research approach, we began thinking about research questions that would be general enough to learn about our problem space, while also providing us with some pointed insights about communication and transparency, without leading participants.
+After honing in onthe specifics Ren had interest in, we began thinking about research questions that would be general enough to help us understand our problem space, while also potentially providing us with pointed insights into communication and transparency, without leading participants.
+This would give us conclusive answers to this particular problem space and enable us to either dive deeper into the topics or divert the focus to the areas of interest that truly matter for donors.
 Thus, the following research questions served as the backbone of our research:

 For donors: